 But George Bush used to say, let me get to this point.

-Now Obama is coming to be more pacific than Kerry.
+Now Obama is coming to be more Pacific than Kerry.

-He say, if you make less than seventy-five thousand dollars.
+He says, if you make less than $75,000.

-That's why he he's making the case.
+That's why he's making the case.

-You know, no Republican can't be able to El Haji.
+You know, no Republican can be.

 Okay.